 Duane H. King Postdoctoral Fellowship

-The University of Tulsa’s Helmerich Center for American Research (HCAR) at Gilcrease Museum seeks applications for its first Duane H. King Postdoctoral Fellow.
+The University of Tulsa’s Helmerich Center for American Research at Gilcrease Museum seeks applications for its Duane H. King Postdoctoral Fellow.
 The Research Center houses the Gilcrease Library and Archive containing more than 100,000 rare books, manuscripts, maps, photographs, and unpublished works.
 The collection dates back to the time of Columbus and details the Spanish arrival in the Americas, the New England colonies, the founding of democracy in the United States, and Anglo-Indian contact and conflict in the American West.
-The Helmerich Center also holds a large Native American collection of manuscripts, photographs, maps, and rare books.
-Materials housed at the University of Tulsa’s McFarlin Library Special Collections on the TU campus complement many of HCAR’s strengths, but offer unique research opportunities in English and American literature.
+The center also holds a large Native American collection of manuscripts, photographs, maps, and rare books.
+Materials housed at the University of Tulsa’s McFarlin Library Special Collections on the TU campus complement many of the center’s strengths, but offers unique research opportunities in English and American literature.
 The McFarlin Library Special Collections holds one of the five largest collections in the world on the celebrated Irish writer James Joyce and the life archive of Nobel Laureate Sir V.S.
 Naipaul.
 Other significant collections include a wide variety of British, Irish, and American modernist literature, a large and varied collection of materials on World War I, Native American history and culture, and Tulsa race relations.

 • Teach one undergraduate course in the fall semester, and one in the spring.